unforswearing/zsh-config/README.md

 require("luafilesystem")
 require("sh")
 ```

-The idea is to bring different 'plumbing' and types to zsh with a new language, however writing a new language isn't necessary.
-See ~cloud/Notes/language.sl for the original specification.

 Anything that is not interactive can be rewritten in teal.
 Focus on rewriting the following source files from `/bin`